Love and Forgiveness

 Shakespeare was right, “All the world is a stage and all the men and women merely players.”
 The stories we tell and consume are us trying to figure out who we are, why we’re here, who we want to be, and the kind of world we want to live in.

-Come join the discussion on YouTube and our Facebook group.
+Come join the conversation on YouTube and our Facebook group.

 This post contains affiliate links.